Baroness Fiddlesticks

 The Baroness Fiddlesticks is a two-act 1904 Broadway musical with a book by George de Long.
 It was directed by Al M. Holbrook.
 The show's music was composed by Emil Bruguiere, with lyrics by de Long.
 The show opened on November 21, 1904, and ran for 25 performances at the Casino Theatre before closing on December 10, 1904.

 The show took place in contemporary England and was billed as "a musical satire on society".
+Harry Lehr asked that his name be removed from one of the show's songs.

 Production

 The show was mired in controversy, mostly surrounding eighteen-year-old Anna Fitzhugh being cast in the show's titular role.
 One financial backer objected to her casting, and she was removed from the show by the end of its first week on Broadway.
 However, the other cast members supported Fitzhugh, saying she had been "very badly used".
 Many of the cast members put in their two-week notice by November 25.
 At the same time, conductor Arthur Weld had resigned.